You are here

 Under the VVRS, the Repatriation Commission will provide a range of services for veterans to find, or continue in, suitable paid employment, with a particular emphasis on those separating from the Australian Defence Force, and assisting those veterans whose jobs are in jeopardy.
 VVRS services include advice on job-seeking, assistance with updating or upgrading skills (including help to gain recognition for on-the-job training) and assistance with finding work.

-If the veteran leaves the workforce for any reason, including retirement, they will return to the rate of disability pension they were receiving prior to participating in the VVRS.
+If the veteran leaves the workforce for any reason, including retirement, they will return to the rate of Disability Compensation Payment they were receiving prior to participating in the VVRS.

 Significant Changes in Criteria or Purpose Since Introduction